Ab initio Interview Questions And Answers

 Multifile is a set of directories on different nodes in a cluster.
 They possess an identical directory structure.
 The multifile system leads to better performance as it is parallel processing where the data resides on multiple disks.

-5. Difference between Hadoop and Ab initio?
+5. What is the Difference between Hadoop and Ab initio?

 Answer: